 All four Leaf nins remained silent.
 Sasuke had already know how tense the situation was going to be, but it was already proving too much and the Uchiha had no option but to look away from his teammate and stare into the water below the bridge.

-Sakura, though she was happy that she was going to receive training from one of the top kunoichi that Konohagakure had to offer, the girl could not help but feel sorry for Naruto; the fact that their teacher had not said a word from quite a few minutes led the Haruno towards one conclusion.
+Sakura, though she was happy that she was going to receive training from one of the top kunoichi that Konohagakure had to offer, could not help but feel sorry for Naruto.
+The fact that their teacher had not said a word from quite a few minutes led the Haruno towards one conclusion.
 "But… But he cannot leave Naruto without training!
 I mean, the choice is obvious between him and Sasuke, but still, Kakashi-sensei is supposed to look after the training for all THREE of us!"
 Her mind raged.

 After what had felt like an eternity, Naruto mustered enough courage to break the silence.
 "Ka… Kakashi-sensei… And what about me…?"
 The blond asked, not sure if he wanted to hear the answer.

 The silver haired man's eye fell on the spiky haired boy.
 Truthfully, it pained the jounin doing this to his energetic student, but the decision had been made for him years ago on that collapsing cave.
 "I am sorry, but I owed it to Obito…" The man reasoned.
 "Naruto… You just need to practice your chakra control, work on your taijutsu and I'm sure that you will do great in the Chunin Exam."
 Kakashi said, failing miserably to sound reassuring.
 Knowing that there was no way that he could do any more damage to his young charge short of stabbing him in the heart with a kunai, the copy nin dismissed himself and left his students to sort their minds.